Destination TEFL Accreditation

 Destination TEFL offers TEFL/TESOL courses in academic collaboration with Asian College of Teachers (ACT), Asia’s largest teacher training body with 30,000 alumni and 600 schools associations across Asia.

-All Destination TEFL graduates also have the option to receive an exclusive TEFL Accreditation Certification from TESOL Canada and an exclusive Certification from TQUK through ACT (after writing an additional exam, at a nominal fee).
+All Destination TEFL graduates also have the option to receive an exclusive TEFL Accreditation Certification from TESOL Canada and an additional Certification from TQUK through ACT (after writing an additional exam, at a nominal fee).

 All Destination TEFL alumni enjoy free access to an exclusive teachers job portal www.teachersjobworld.com to apply to 100's of jobs globally.